Planning to Increase Cost Threshold for Parallelism – Like a Smart Person!

 Being smart is a good thing.

-This view can give us the information we need, which is:
+This view can give us the information we need:

 And most importantly, using that information, we could figure out what would happen if the plan was not allowed to use parallelism.